Romances (Luis Miguel album): Critical reception and accolades

-At the 40th Annual Grammy Awards in the 1998, Miguel won the award for Best Latin Pop Performance.
-Miguel also received a Billboard Latin Music Award for "Male Pop Album of the Year" and a World Music Award for "Best Selling Latin Artist" in the same year.
+At the 40th Annual Grammy Awards in the 1998, Luis Miguel won the award for Best Latin Pop Performance.
+Luis Miguel also received a Billboard Latin Music Award for "Male Pop Album of the Year" and a World Music Award for "Best Selling Latin Artist" in the same year.

-Miguel received a Premio Amigo and Premio Onda for "Best Latin Singer of the Year" in Spain, and the album was nominated for a Premio Amigo for "Best Latin Album".
+Luis Miguel received a Premio Amigo and Premio Onda for "Best Latin Singer of the Year" in Spain, and the album was nominated for a Premio Amigo for "Best Latin Album".

 Commercial performance

 The album was released on 12 August 1997, in the United States and, by the week of 23 August 1997, it debuted at number two on the Billboard Top Latin Albums chart.
 A week later it became number one, which it has been for a total of eleven non-consecutive weeks.
 Romances was even more successful in the Billboard Latin Pop Albums chart, having been number one for 13 weeks.
 On the Billboard 200 chart it peaked at number fourteen, with sales of over 57,000 units within the first week—a record at that time for a Spanish-language album.
-It was also Miguel's highest-peaking album in the Billboard 200 until the release of Cómplices in 2008, which peaked at number ten.
+It was also Luis Miguel's highest-peaking album in the Billboard 200 until the release of Cómplices in 2008, which peaked at number ten.
 It was the second best-selling Latin album in the United States during 1997, after Tango by Julio Iglesias.
 As of October 2017, it has sold 687,000 copies in the US, making it the 19th bestselling Latin album in the country according to Nielsen SoundScan.
 By October 1997 it had sold over a million copies in Mexico and was certified quadruple platinum in the country, as well as across Central America.
 A year after release it received a platinum certification in the United States by the RIAA.
 In Argentina it reached number one on the CAPIF albums chart and was the best-selling album of 1997 in the country, with sales of approximately 781,000 copies.
 In Spain the album reached number one on the PROMUSICAE chart and was certified nonuple platinum, selling over 900,000 copies.
 In South America the album was certified gold in Brazil, Platinum in Ecuador and Peru, double platinum in Colombia and Paraguay, sextuple platinum in Venezuela, octuple platinum in Chile, and diamond in Argentina.
 According to the Guinness World Records Romances was the best-selling Spanish-language album of 1997.
 A DVD-Audio for the album was released in 2001.
 Over 4.5 million copies of the album were sold in 53 countries, as of 1999.

 Legacy

-Warner Music released a three-disc compilation album titled Todos Los Romances ("All The Romances") in 1998, which contains all the tracks from Miguel's Romance albums.
+Warner Music released a three-disc compilation album titled Todos Los Romances ("All The Romances") in 1998, which contains all the tracks from Luis Miguel's Romance albums.
 The album peaked at number twelve in the Billboard Top Latin Albums chart and at number six in the Billboard Latin Pop Albums chart.
 It was certified gold in Argentina.
-Romances was followed by one more bolero album, Mis Romances (2001) which was produced by Miguel.
+Romances was followed by one more bolero album, Mis Romances (2001) which was produced by Luis Miguel.